← All claims

 2024 · Medicina

-observational supports low Bodybuilders showed altered paraoxonase/arylesterase activity and lipid profiles associated with a pro-atherosclerotic pattern.
+observational mixed low Bodybuilders showed altered paraoxonase/arylesterase activity and lipid profiles associated with a pro-atherosclerotic pattern.

 D'Andrea